 They did not succeed in confirming a plan and the case converted.
 Only between filing and conversion, they had received and spent the tax refund.

 The Chapter 7 trustee made demand on the debtors for the amount of the refund.

-There was no contention that the right to the refund wasn’t property of the estate as of the commencement of the case.
+There was no contention that the right to the refund wasn’t property according to this helpful site, of the estate as of the commencement of the case.
 But at conversion, it no longer existed.